PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 The overall Goal is not complete.
 In particular:

 - Continue staged extraction/indexing of the remaining legacy layout rules.
-  The immediate next unit is characterization of `_optimize_transpose_concat_unary_fanout_conv_nhwc_chains`, including both production positions and unary/post/Conv fan-out boundaries.
+  The immediate next unit is mechanical extraction of `_optimize_transpose_concat_unary_fanout_conv_nhwc_chains` with exact AST equivalence and a single-owner architecture gate.
 - Complete the remaining central lowerer/registry decomposition and consolidate op-family validation, capability selection, and lowering.
 - Reconnect and exhaustively validate quantization, split/crop, custom/pseudo